When Dangerous Conditions Cause Injury

 Owners and occupiers of premises in Kentucky (businesses and homeowners) have a duty to keep their spaces reasonably safe for people they invite in for business or social use.
 If they have failed to provide reasonable maintenance, supervision, or security, or to identify and correct hazards, the owner can be liable for your medical expenses, lost wages, and pain and suffering.

-My practice can handle a wide range of premises liability cases:
+Our practice can handle a wide range of premises liability cases:

 - Slip and fall injuries on slick floors or walkways